4 factors to consider when future-proofing your customer journey

 While headless CMS is in the wind, you should also consider using a hybrid CMS instead.
 In this way, you please your web editors with a traditional CMS interface and your developers with headless solutions.
 Furthermore, enable your content to flourish in a omnichannel world with content strategies like atomic content design.

 Learn more: 5 reasons to go headless with Enonic »

 Content is king and always will be.
-Humans search for meaning, purpose, and experiences, and technology and platforms are ways to convey these three factors—i.e. content—in a more effective manner.
+We humans search for meaning and purpose, and technology and platforms are ways to convey these two factors—i.e. content—in a more effective manner.

 Whether your customer or lead is searching for the optimal industrial solution to installing staircases, are looking for the best-tasting coke, or are browsing for the most exotic holiday trip, the principle remains the same: A great customer journey, both past and future, is littered with exciting touchpoints and seamless experiences—which essentially means they are populated with great content, i.e. content aimed at exactly that customer's needs at that time.

 There are no shortcuts to great content.
-You have to sit down with your colleagues, brainstorm topic ideas, interview and survey your current customers, map the customer journey, integrate touchpoints with your proposed content, and actually write, record, film, and create the content—as well as maintain it regularly.
+Content production can however be made easier with a principle like content operations—ContentOps.
+This principle essentially treats content the same way as developing code, with the same respect and orderly processes.
+Either way you have to sit down with your colleagues, brainstorm topic ideas, interview and survey your current customers, map the customer journey, integrate touchpoints with your proposed content, and actually write, record, film, and create the content—as well as maintain it regularly.
 There is no escaping this fact if you want to future proof your customer journey.

 First published 10 April 2019, updated 5 August 2020.